MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### performance.record

-Allows us to detect and fix situations where the app memory usage and CPU usage becomes critically high which could cause your device to slow down
+This event collects performance metrics of the app.
+This allows us to detect and fix situations where the app memory usage and CPU usage becomes critically high or has other performance issues which could cause your device to slow down.

 The following fields are collected:

+- **app_exit_metric** - Tell us the metrics about counts of different performance types of foreground and background app exits, to help us understand app exits unexpectedly with negative performance reasons.

+- **average_suspended_memory** - Tells us the average amount of memory in use by the app when it’s suspended so we have something to compare, to help us understand the negative performance impact.

 - **category** - Tells us if the app is in the foreground or background at the time.
 Possible values include foreground and background.

 - **cpu_usage** - Tells us how much CPU was used by the app so we have something to compare, to help us understand the negative performance impact

+- **cumulative_CPU_time** - Tells us the total amount of CPU the app used with the measurement of duration of time, so we have something to compare, to help us understand the negative performance impact.

+- **cumulative_GPU_time** - Tells us the total amount of GPU time used by the app, so we have something to compare, to help us understand the negative battery life impact.

 - **is_watch_app_installed** - Tells us if the user is currently using an Apple Watch and whether it is installed to help us understand the negative performance impact due to the Watch